 With clear and easily accessed advertising by the viewer, the service is designed to be both cost effective and informative.

-We offer low cost advertising for accommodation providers and restaurant owners and through our directory.
+We offer low cost advertising for accommodation providers and restaurant owners.
 See our, “Advertising on Poland Travel Guide” for further details.

 I am constantly changing and updating Poland Travel Guide and I hope that you will enjoy looking through the many and varied pages about Poland.
 If you are Polish or you have an association with the country I would be delighted to receive your own articles about Poland.
 Especially articles about where you live or about the local economy, travel, culture, geography, history or tourism, and don’t forget to include photographs of your village, town, or city.